Do we really need yet another article about “X sales words to avoid”

 When a salesperson uses the word “discount” during sales calls, their likelihood of closing the deal drops by 17%.

-Some misguided sales professionals that haven’t been fully sold on the value of their product may believe using that word should actually increase their odds (even though they sacrifice deal size).
+Some misguided sales professionals that haven’t been fully sold on the value of their product may believe using that word should actually increase their odds (even though it’s a sales word to avoid).

 The sheer amount of SaaS solutions that are “discounted” at the end of the month or quarter gives them the perception of being a commodity.